 NPIP Biosecurity Principles

 Following the outbreaks of Highly Pathogenic Avian Influenza (HPAI) in the U.S. in 2014-2015, biosecurity measures were developed for inclusion in the National Poultry Improvement Program (NPIP) Standards.
 These biosecurity measures are intended to be the basic management practices needed to prevent the introduction and spread of infectious diseases.
 For information about the National Poultry Improvement Plan (NPIP), go to the NPIP website.
 The Biosecurity Principles can be found under the “NPIP Program Standards” in the left column.

-Although these Biosecurity Principles are applicable to all types and sizes of poultry production, the auditing portion will only be required for commercial poultry operations.
-The Minnesota Board of Animal Health will notify commercial poultry facilities when their audit will be conducted.
+Although these Biosecurity Principles are applicable to all types and sizes of poultry production, the auditing portion will only be conducted on commercial poultry operations.
+Any producer can opt out of the audit, however, they may not be eligible for indemnity in the event influenza is identified on their farm.

 Please submit a NPIP Biosecurity Audit Information Form to the MPTL to ensure that the Board of Animal Health has the appropriate contact information to conduct an audit and to notify you of updates to this program.
+The Minnesota Board of Animal Health will notify commercial poultry facilities when their audit will be conducted.